tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 `var_list` must be a list of `Variable` or `Tensor` objects.
 This method creates shadow variables for all elements of `var_list`.
 Shadow variables for `Variable` objects are initialized to the variable's initial value.
+They will be added to the `GraphKeys.MOVING_AVERAGE_VARIABLES` collection.
 For `Tensor` objects, the shadow variables are initialized to 0.

 shadow variables are created with `trainable=False` and added to the